-Teacher: Which meter pattern seemed to fit best with “I’ve Been Working on the Railroad?”
+Teacher: Which meter pattern seemed to fit best with “Rock Island Line?”
 Show me on your fingers if you think this song is in two-meter, three-meter, or four-meter.

 Assess students' responses.
 If the students are struggling with knowing which meter the song is in, try each meter all together as a class.

 Teacher: Listen for where the words are accented more than other words.
-In two-meter the accented words would be “I’ve been working on the rail-road all the live long day.”
+In two-meter the accented words would be “Rock Island Line she's a might-y good road, the Rock Island Line it's the road to ride.”
 Does that feel like it fits with the music?
+(The rhythm is syncopated, so you actually sing “line,” “road,” and “ride” slightly before the beat.)
 Are those the words we emphasize when we speak?
 Are too many syllables emphasized?

 Teacher: Let’s try the other meters to double-check.
-In three-meter the accented words would be “I’ve been working on the rail-road all the live long day.”
+In three-meter the accented words would be “Rock Island Line she's a mighty good road, Rock Is-land Line it's the road to ride.”
 Again, does that feel like it fits with the music?
 Did we emphasize the words we would normally emphasize in our speech patterns?

 Teacher: The last meter to try is four-meter.
-The accented words would be “I’ve been working on the rail-road all the live long day.”
+The accented words would be “Rock Island Line she's a might-y good road, Rock Island Line it's the road to ride.”
 Does that feel like it fits with the music?
 Are the correct syllables emphasized?
 The pattern for this song best matches a four-meter pattern of strong, weak, weak, weak.
 Even though the two-meter also fits with the song, the syllabic emphases didn’t feel quite as natural as the four-meter.

 Teacher: For this song, we are going to move our arms to the meter with a train-like motion.
 Circle your arms around like train wheels, showing an extra big “chug” going down on the strong beat of each measure.
 As you move your arms, sing the first section of the song with the recording.
 Let’s try it again, without the recording, and stepping on the beat while we continue to show the four-meter pattern with our arms moving like train wheels.